sm-raiyyan/Instagram-Auto-Like-Bot/README.md

 # Instagram Auto Like Bot

-This bot is used to auto like the posts of a target account.
+This repository contains a bot written in Python which is used to auto like the posts of a target account.

 # What's Needed?